 This section identifies Section 4(f) resources within the study area, which is defined in Section 4.1.2.
-Section 4.5.1, Parks and Recreation, identifies the park and recreation properties that meet the criteria for protection as Section 4(f) resources; there are no wildlife or waterfowl refuges within the Burbank to Los Angeles Project Section.
+Section 4.5.1, Parks and Recreation, identifies the park, recreation, and wildlife properties that meet the criteria for protection as Section 4(f) resources.
 Section 4.5.2, Cultural Resources, identifies the cultural resources that meet the criteria for protection as Section 4(f) resources.
 Section 4(f) resources are shown in Figure 4-2 (Sheets 1 through 4).
 These resources are numbered as B-1, B-2, etc. for bikeways; P-1, P-2, etc. for parks; R-1, R-2, etc. for recreation centers; S-1, S-2, etc. for school recreational facilities; and H-1, H-2, etc. for cultural resources.